Rtmurase/content-ops-starter/content/pages/readings.md

           astrological DNA, including your strengths, challenges, and potential life path.

-          *   **Zodiac Signs**: Learn how the signs of the Zodiac influence the expression of the planets and color your behavioral patterns.

-          *   **Houses**: Explore the 12 houses of your chart, each representing different areas of your life, from career to relationships.

-          *   **Aspects**: Understand the dynamic angles the planets form with one another, which can create harmony or tension in various aspects of your life.

-          *   **Luminaries**: Gain insights into your core self (Sun sign) and emotional nature (Moon sign) for a deeper understanding of your inner world.

-          *   **Chart Wheel and Info Sheet**: Receive a visual representation of your chart along with a detailed information sheet for easy reference.

-          *   **Major and Minor Aspects**: Not just the major aspects, but also the subtle influences of minor aspects are analyzed for a comprehensive view

       - type: FeaturedItem
         title: Chunky Cotton Knit Throw
         subtitle: $117